AI Code Review Benchmarks (2026)

 Benchmark bias is common.
 Many benchmarks are authored by the same vendors they are meant to evaluate, which introduces bias in PR selection, labeling, and scoring.

-The benchmark scores on 3 standard metrics:
+The benchmark scores tools on precision, recall, and F-score.

 Results Overview